hashkat/hashkat/docs/keywords.md

 The structure of this file can be referred to as an edge list.
 This file can easily be read into Python or R to perform any further analysis.
 The “network.gexf” file is an xml file that can be used to visualize the network in a program called Gephi.

-####entity_stats
+####agent_stats
-**(type: boolean)** If set to true, additional calculations will be done to find the relationships between different entity groups and degree distributions for each entity.
+**(type: boolean)** If set to true, additional calculations will be done to find the relationships between different agent groups and degree distributions for each agent.
-For every entity set in the entities section of the input file, there will be a file created with the information mentioned previously.
-The output files created will take the form “name info.dat” where the name is the name created for the entity.
+For every agent set in the agents section of the input file, there will be a file created with the information mentioned previously.
+The output files created will take the form “name info.dat” where the name is the name created for the agent.

 ####degree_distributions
 **(type: boolean)** If set to true, the cumulative, in-degree, and out-degree distributions will be outputted to “cumulative distribution.dat”, “in-degree distribution.dat”, and “out-degree distribution.dat”.